Chithiram Pesuthadi: Plot

-Thirunavukarasu, aka Thiru, a fearless karateka, saves the son of a local don from being killed by members of a rival gang.
+Thirunavukarasu "Thiru", a fearless karateka, saves the son of a local don from being killed by members of a rival gang.
 In return, the don Annachi hires Thiru as his henchman.
 Thiru's mother and younger sister dislike his association with the gang but have to live with his decision.

 One day, Thiru stumbles upon Charumathi, aka Charu, a worker at an NGO who fights injustice.
 A quarrel ensues between them, and they grow to dislike each other.
 Nobody has spoken up to Thiru before, and he admires Charu's courage.
 Whenever they bump into one another, Charu berates Thiru for being a gangster.
 Ashamed, Thiru and a few of the gangsters try to turn over a new leaf by selling toys at a sidewalk.

 Charu is impressed by Thiru's changed personality and decides to marry him.
 Her father (Raviprakash) gives her his blessings, though her uncle (Mahadevan) does not approve.
 However, her hopes are shattered after she witnesses a naked Thiru being clumped away in a police truck from a brothel after a raid.
 She gives up her plans of being with him and blames her father for not raising her well enough to make the right decision.
 Later that day, her father commits suicide.
 Charu blames Thiru for ruining her life and causing her father's death.
 Thiru and his friends return to Annachi.

 Charu's uncle arranges for her to be married to his own relative.
 However, Annachi's son sees Charu during her engagement and falls in love with her.
 Annachi threatens Charu's uncle to surrender his niece to him.
 After learning that Thiru is part of Annachi's gang, Charu goes to confront him.
 Thiru's friends reveal that he was only at the brothel that day to save his friend's family, who lives there.
 Instead, he sees Charu's father there, who was in the company of prostitutes.
 To give time for Charu's father to flee the area, Thiru created a distraction by attacking the police officers.
 They beat him up and tore him off his clothes while trying to arrest him.
 Charu realises her mistake and asks Thiru's friends to take her to him.

 Meanwhile, Thiru has devised his own plans in an attempt to thwart Annachi's plans and save Charu.
 He has arranged for his friends to bring Charu and her fiancé separately to the registrar's office to get them married.
 However, Annachi shows up and orders his men to attack Thiru.
 When Charu arrives at the scene, she is overwhelmed to see that Thiru has been stabbed and is fighting for his life.
 Only then does Annachi realise that she and Thiru are in love.
 He stops the attack and lets Thiru's friends rush him to the hospital.
 Thiru is saved, and Annachi agrees to let him go.
 He marries Charu, and they live happily ever after.